mollie/api-documentation/source/reference/v1/mandates-api/get-mandate.rst

        .. type:: string

-     - The mandate's custom reference, if this was provided when creating the mandate.
+     - The mandate's custom reference.
+This parameter is omitted if the mandate does not have a custom reference.

    * - ``signatureDate``